Minchinhampton Parish Council

 Overview

-Minchinhampton Parish Council is a local government authority in Gloucestershire that provides discretionary grant funding to charitable and not-for-profit organizations operating within the parish.
-The council, which consists of 15 elected members, allocates £17,400 annually for community grants as part of its overall budget of £435,457 (2024/25).
+Minchinhampton Parish Council is a local government authority in Gloucestershire that provides discretionary grant funding to charitable and not-for-profit organisations operating within the parish.
+The council, which consists of 15 elected members, allocates approximately £17,400 annually for community grants.
 The council awards grants for specific purposes that will benefit Minchinhampton or its residents, with applications invited each autumn.
 The council operates through several committees including Planning, Finance, and Personnel, meeting monthly at venues in Minchinhampton.
 The council also previously administered the A.E.
-Pash Trust Fund legacy, which ceased operations in 2021 when remaining funds were distributed to local healthcare and community charities.
+Pash Trust Fund legacy, which has now been removed from the register.

 Funding Priorities